quantaosun/NAMD-MD/README.md

 jupyter notebook NAMD-MD_local.ipynb
 ```

-# If you have problem opening jupyter notebook in your "NAMD-MD" environment, try to uninstall the previous jupyter, reinstall with apt install
+# If you have problem opening jupyter notebook in your "NAMD-MD" environment, try
 ```
 conda remove jupyter
 ```